birneylab/FEHAT/README.md

 -w, --wells

 Restriction on the wells to read.
 They need to be dot-separated and with no spaces, like the loops argument.
+Works only in single machine mode (does not work on cluster).
 For example, ``-w WE00001.WE00002``

 -f, --fps